 If you are working in a limited or cramped space, any movement or vibration near the computer can activate the Mouse, which in-turn may wake up the computer.

-1. Right-click on Start > click on Device Manager.
+Right-click on the Start button and click on Device Manager.

-2. On Device Manager screen, Expand Mice and other pointing devices > Right-click on Mouse and click on Properties.
+On Device Manager screen, expand Mice and other pointing devices > Right-click on Mouse and click on Properties.